CatalaLang/rescript-docx/README.md

 ...
 ```

-> 🔜 In the incoming ReScript 11.0, this could be done more cleanly by using
+> 🔜 In the incoming ReScript 11.0, this could be done cleaner by using
 > the new [tagged
 > variants](https://rescript-lang.org/blog/improving-interop#binding-to-typescript-enums).